 Then came the Outline Organizer.
 This helped them connect their topic sentences back to their quotes.
 No need to worry about getting the margins and Roman Numerals right.

-Year after year, students would tell me that this process took the fear and guess work out of writing a paper.
-Once they had finished the outline, just add connecting phrases, and voila!
+Year after year, students would tell me that this process took much of the fear and guesswork out of writing a paper.
+Once they had finished the outline, they just needed to add connecting phrases, and voila!
 They already had a rough draft.

 One of my favorites is the Team Story Analysis.
 In some ways, this organizer is like a traditional reading worksheet.
 It asks students about main characters, plot elements, and figurative language.

 But rather than asking questions about a specific story, it asks general questions.
 It even has space for students to write their own questions.
 This approach promotes deeper comprehension, but it also helps students to generalize the types of questions we generally ask about a story.

 This process helps students to build an internal understanding of how writing is structured.
 Once they internalize the process, they no longer need an organizer.
 This is quite different from most worksheets, which give students something to do, but don’t move them any closer to independent analysis.